 - Timor-Leste

-The benefits of Portuguese citizenship
+The Benefits of Portuguese Citizenship

 Portuguese citizenship is one of the most respected in the world.
 Portugal is seen as a good global citizen and has very few diplomatic or international issues.
 This reputation means that if you are traveling as a Portuguese citizen, you’ll receive a worldwide welcome.
+Portugal is also part of the European Union and having citizenship will allow you visa free travel throughout the Schengen Zone.

 These include high-value destinations like: